-- CHECK IN WITH THE OFFICE OF INTERNATIONAL PROGRAMS.
-Immediately upon arrival, all international students must check in at the Office of International Programs (OIP) at Auburn University. - All international students must complete the online Check-in Form after they arrive in the U.S., but before their check-in and orientation session. - Secondly, international students must pre-register for a check-in and orientation session. - Location: Foy Hall Computer Lab 213 (see Google map) - Sessions start exactly at 9:00am.
+CHECK IN WITH THE OFFICE OF INTERNATIONAL PROGRAMS.
+Upon initial arrival, all international students must check in at the Office of International Programs (OIP) at Auburn University.

+- Secondly, international students must pre-register for a check-in and orientation session. - Location: Foy Hall Computer Lab 213 (see Google map) - Sessions start exactly at 9:00am.
 Please plan to arrive to Foy Hall about 15 minutes prior to the start of the session you select. - Students are required to bring their original I-20/DS-2019, passport, visa and acceptance letter to their check-in session.
 Students with accompanying dependents in F-2 or J-2 visa status should bring their dependents and their documents with them to ISSS to check-in as well.
 Only the primary F-1/J-1 should sign up to register.

 Complete the required medical documents and proof of immunizations .
-The online portal is only accessible from a US IF address, so prepare your documents in advance and complete this step once you are in the U.S. Please note, a medical records hold prevents course registration, so complete this as soon as possible.
+The online portal is only accessible from a US IP address, so prepare your documents in advance and complete this step once you are in the U.S. Please note, a medical records hold prevents course registration, so complete this as soon as possible.
+International students must sign up for at least 9 credits in the Fall and Spring semesters, with at least 6 of those credits being in person.
+They do not have to sign up for any summer credits, but they can if they want (i.e., if they have the assistantship funding, they must; many take 1-2 credits of research/thesis or research/dissertation to move projects forward).